Home > Proactive Chat URL Rules

 All things being equal, the rules at the top of the list are more important, and thus will fire first.
 For this reason, your catch-all rule (if you are using one) should always be at the bottom.

 You can quickly move a rule to the top of the list using the “Move to top” button.
-Simply click the to expand the rule then !
+Simply click the magnifier icon (2) to expand the rule and then the “move to top” button (3)

 If you have two rules that can apply to a trigger – one is set to fire after 15 seconds and is at the bottom of the list, the other is set to 35 seconds at the top of the list.
 The 15 second rule will always fire.